 Below are the rules from the Corporations Act 2001 (Cth) and the Service and Execution of Process Act 1992 (Cth) to guide you.

 Now, to avoid any confusion, even if the Corporations Act covers a service rule, it won't apply if the Service and Execution of Process Act applies.

 With that in mind, let’s take a look at the service rules below.

-Also, for simplicity, I have included the service rule in the table below and there’s a tick box if that legislation applies to the service rule.
+Also, for simplicity, I have included the service rules in the table below.

 Corporations Act 2001 (section 109X)

 Service and Execution of Process Act 1992 (Section 9)

 Leave the document at or post it to a company's registered office.

 Deliver the document personally to a director of the company who resides in Australia or in an external Territory